 Testing isn’t just about execution; it’s also about understanding.
 Post-test, immerse yourself in the data.
 Seek out areas causing slowdowns, component inefficiencies, or any other hindrances.
 This introspective phase is your guide to application optimization.

 The full report generated post-testing offers a goldmine of information.
-But, it’s not just about the numbers.
+But it’s not just about the numbers.
 It’s about understanding what they signify.
 For instance, if there’s a spike in load time after a specific number of users, it indicates a scalability issue.
-Similarly, if certain http concurrent requests take longer, it may point to unoptimized queries or third-party services causing a delay.
+Similarly, if certain HTTP concurrent requests take longer, it may point to unoptimized queries or third-party services causing a delay.

 Key performance bottlenecks can often be traced back to test data patterns, and understanding these patterns can guide optimization strategies.

-Understanding Performance Metrics in Depth
+Understanding Key Performance Metrics in Depth

 To get a complete picture of your website’s performance, it’s essential to understand the critical metrics: